The liberation set in the inverse eigenvalue problem of a graph: Liberation set of a matrix

 Conversely, we suppose $\bv \in \Col(M)$ is a nonzero vector such that $[m]\setminus\supp(\bv) = \alpha$ and the matrix $M[\alpha,:]$ has full row-rank.
 Let $k\in [m]\setminus\alpha = \supp(\bv)$ and $\alpha' = \alpha\cup\{k\}$.
 We will show $M' = M[\alpha',:]$ has full row-rank.
 To see this, let $\bx\in\mathbb{R}^m$ be a vector that vanishes outside $\alpha'$ and $\bx\trans M = \bzero$.
 Since $\bx\trans M = \bzero$ and $\bv\in\Col(M)$, we know $\bx\trans\bv = 0$.
 Moreover, $\supp(\bx)\cap\supp(\bv)\subseteq \{k\}$ implies $\bx$ is zero at the $k$-th entry.
 Therefore, $\bx$ vanishes outside $\alpha$, which leads to $\bx = \bzero$ because $M[\alpha,:]$ has full row-rank.
 In summary, $\bx = \bzero$ is the only vector in $\mathbb{R}^m$ that vanishes outside $\alpha'$, and satisfies $\bx\trans M = \bzero$, so $M'$ has full row-rank.

 Next we will show that \ref{alpha1} $\implies$ \ref{alpha3} $\implies$ \ref{alpha2}.
 Suppose $\alpha\subsetneq [m]$ is a set such that $M[\alpha\cup\{k\},:]$ has full row-rank for all $k\in [m]\setminus \alpha$.
 Let $W$ be the matrix obtained from $M$ by permuting all rows in $\alpha$ to the top.
-Recall that column operations does not change the linear dependency of rows.
-Since $M[\alpha,:]$ has full row-rank, the first $|\alpha|$ rows of $W$ form an linearly independent set, and its column reduced echelon form has the form
+Recall that column operations do not change the linear dependency of rows.
+Since $M[\alpha,:]$ has full row-rank, the first $|\alpha|$ rows of $W$ form a linearly independent set, and its column reduced echelon form has the form

 Moreover, since for $k\in [m]\setminus\alpha$, the rows of $W$ corresponding to $\alpha\cup\{k\}$ are also independent, and the row of $B$ corresponding to $k$ is a nonzero vector.
 This establishes (3).
 With this property, one may find a nowhere zero vector in the column space of $B$, which means there is a vector in the column space of $W$ whose support is $[m]\setminus\alpha$.
 Therefore, there is a nonzero vector $\bv\in\Col(M)$ with $\supp(\bv) = [m]\setminus\alpha$.
 Again, by the column reduced echelon form of $W$, the rows of $W$ in $\alpha$ are independent, so are the rows of $M$ in $\alpha$. \end{proof}